Calcium Rich Recipes for Osteoporosis for Senior Citizens

-It is important to maintain bone density even at an older age when there is higher chances of minor falls, fractures, joint pain and sprains.
-Also as we age the body’s capacity to absorb calcium decreases and the bone mass decreases.
-Hence a minimum of 1000 mg of calcium is a must after the age of 60 for the bones to be able to support our body.
+Calcium is an important mineral at every stage in life.
+In the beginning years it is necessary for growth and development of bones.
+As we grow and age this mineral gains more and more importance in our life.
+This is because as we age the body’s capacity to absorb calcium decreases and the bone mass decreases.
+Moreover above the age of 60, this mineral is all the more vital to maintain bone density when there are high chances of minor falls, fractures, joint pain and sprains.
+Hence a minimum of 1000 to 1200 mg of calcium is a must after the age of 60 for the bones to be able to support our body.

 Grace your pantry with these calcium laden foods….